jakeloggins/Clod/readme.md

 ESP8266 Installation
 --------------------

-* Install the Initial Configuration script on your ESP8266.
-(Guide coming soon)
+* Install the Initial Configuration script on your ESP8266 by following [this guide](https://github.com/jakeloggins/Clod/blob/master/esp-install.md).

 Getting Started